smallketchup82/OpenTransitSimulator/MISSION.md

 ## What do we hope to achieve?
 The mission is to "show, not tell."
 This refers to our goal of *showing* transit authorities what we want, rather than *explaining* what we want--an approach that typically falls on deaf ears.
 Meanwhile, our technical goal for this project is to show that "If AI can do it better, so can we."
 Therefore, this project aims to prove both: the former to the public, and the latter to ourselves.

-### As a proof of concept
-The primary goal is to serve as a proof of concept, demonstrating that AI and algorithms can solve many of the logistical problems faced by public transit systems today.
-The hypothesis is that if we (the contributors) can create an AI capable of managing a transit network more efficiently than current standards, we can apply that knowledge to the real world.
-We can use insights from this simulation to inform the design of actual transit systems, making them more responsive and user-friendly.
-We want to show executives, planners, and politicians that with the right tools, public transit can be significantly improved without necessarily increasing costs or infrastructure.

 ### As a statement
-Secondly, this project serves as a statement that many public transit issues are caused by self-imposed constraints--such as prioritizing cars, budget limitations, or political negligence--rather than genuine technical or logistical barriers.
+This project mainly serves as a statement that many public transit issues are caused by self-imposed constraints--such as prioritizing cars, budget limitations, or political negligence--rather than genuine technical or logistical barriers.

 Most of my friends drive instead of using public transit.
 When I ask them why, they often cite reasons like:
 - "I like the freedom of driving."